RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **Denial of Service (DoS):** An attack for the purposes of disrupting the service or services a company receives or provides via the Internet.

 **Department of Defense (DoD) Model:** A four-layer networking model loosely corresponding to the OSI model, upon which the basis for the TCP/IP protocol suite was developed.

-desktop: The element of the GUI that contains icons, the Start menu, and the taskbar.
+**Desktop: **The element of the GUI that contains icons, the Start menu, and the taskbar.

-desktop management software: An extension of some screen-sharing software packages which gives you complete device management, and a lot of these tools will even show when a device is online and connectable.
+**Desktop Management Software:** An extension of some screen-sharing software packages which gives you complete device management.

-Developer mode A mode on the Android operating system that allows the manipulation of various controls for development purposes.
+**Developer Mode:** A mode on the Android operating system that allows the manipulation of various controls for development purposes.

-developing roller The roller inside a toner cartridge that presents a uniform line of toner to help apply the toner to the image written on the EP drum.
+**Developing Roller:** The roller inside a toner cartridge that presents a uniform line of toner to help apply the toner to the image written on the EP drum.

-developing step The fourth step in the EP imaging process, at which the image written on the EP drum by the laser is developed—that is, it has toner stuck to it.
+**Developing Step:** The fourth step in the EP imaging process, at which the image written on the EP drum by the laser is developed—that is, it has toner stuck to it.

-DHCP relay agent Server that is configured to forward DHCP broadcasts from clients on its subnet to the DHCP server, which resides on a different subnet.
+**DHCP Relay Agent:** Server that is configured to forward DHCP broadcasts from clients on its subnet to the DHCP server, which resides on a different subnet.

-DHCP server A centralized server that assigns IP address, subnet mask, and options to hosts via the DHCP protocol.
+**DHCP Server:** A centralized server that assigns IP address, subnet mask, and options to hosts via the DHCP protocol.

-digital certificate An electronic certificate used to validate or authenticate credentials for users, computers, and applications.
+**Digital Certificate:** An electronic certificate used to validate or authenticate credentials for users, computers, and applications.

-digital rights management (DRM) A digital form of copyright protection that protects digital forms of media and allows the management of rights.
+**Digital Rights Management (DRM):** A digital form of copyright protection that protects digital forms of media and allows the management of rights.